hashicorp/vault/website/source/api/system/leases.html.md

   The `/sys/leases` endpoints are used to view and manage leases.
 ---

-# `/sys/leases/lookup`
+# `/sys/leases`

-The `/sys/leases/lookup` endpoint is used to lookup metadata related to leases.
+The `/sys/leases` endpoints are used to view and manage leases in Vault.

 ## Read Lease